 Your one option is a full 4” suspension upgrade.
 You will also need a new set of wheels with a more negative offset for improved UCA clearance.
 This option is more expensive but will eliminate the need to trim as much.

-However to get the vertical clearance right you’ll need at least a 2.5”-3″ leveling kit if you don’t mind doing some trimming.
+However, to get the vertical clearance right you’ll need at least a 2.5”-3″ leveling kit if you don’t mind doing some trimming.
 You will need to do some trimming of components around the front wheel well.
 Depending on the tire brand and mold, you might need to add a front off-road bumper for added clearance.

 Cutting, and Pounding your beloved F150

-35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting and grinding away plastic fender liners, body mounts and pounding away to create more clearance inside the wheel wells.
+35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting and grinding away plastic fender liners, body mounts, and pounding away to create more clearance inside the wheel wells.
 A cab mount chop will need to be performed to prevent the tires from scrubbing against the cab at full lock.
 Your other option is a full Cab Mount relocation kit.
-Aftermarket cab mount relocation kits, are your best option since it offers the most clearance.
+Aftermarket cab mount relocation kits are your best option since it offers the most clearance.

 If you’re using wheels with a limited offset and minimal backspacing, you will also likely need to trim the rear part of the front wheel well near the mounting bolts for the liner.
-It’s not exactly the ideal way to go about things, however if you are determined to squeeze true 35’s in, then it can be done with a certain level of success.
+It’s not exactly the ideal way to go about things, however, if you are determined to squeeze true 35’s in, then it can be done with a certain level of success.

 F150 Wheel Arches

 In most cases, at full compression, oversized 35” tires rub along the interior perimeter as well as the top arch section during full compression.
 Tires will rub at the maximum limits where the truck’s body runs within the wheel well.
 Whether you’re keeping your stock wheels or not, you’ll end up having to trim your F150’s wheel well liner and front valance.
-Your factory flares will require some trimming along the entire length of the wheel well for added clearance at full articulation and to prevent rubbing, so get familiar with your angle grinder.
-The easiest move would be to simply remove the fender liner, although not the most practical since you’ll get dirt flung up inside the wheel well and collecting in all the crevices. – Not cool!
+Your factory flares will require some trimming along the entire length of the wheel well for added clearance at full articulation and prevent rubbing, so get familiar with your angle grinder.
+The easiest move would be to simply remove the fender liner, although not the most practical since you’ll get dirt flung up inside the wheel well and collect in all the crevices. – Not cool!

 F150 Front Crash bars & Pinch Weld